dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 You could probably want to make the swatch look like a swatch by:

-1. Making it a square by e.g. giving it the same width and height, or one the two plus `aspect-ratio: 1 / 1`
+1. Making it a square by e.g. giving it the same width and height, or declaring one of the two properties (e.g. width or height) plus `aspect-ratio: 1 / 1`.
 2. Giving it a background color of `var(--color)`
 3. You may find [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) useful to add slight rounding to the corners or even make it into a full circle by setting it to `50%`.